 “Happiness is a warm puppy,” wrote Charles Schulz, the creator of the Peanuts comic strip.
 Anyone who has ever had the joy of adopting a puppy can probably relate to the truth of these words.
-Owning a puppy, adult dog, kitten or cat can be one of the most rewarding things in life.
+Owning a puppy, adult dog, kitten, or cat can be one of the most rewarding things in life.

 Brush them regularly

 The biggest challenge for most pet owners, notes WebMD, is pet hair.
 Brushing your dog or cat regularly will help to reduce the amount of loose fur that ends up all over the floors and furniture.
 In a perfect world, pets should be brushed a few times a week; even a few minutes each time will make a huge difference.
-As a major bonus for cat owners, any fur that ends up on the brush or comb will not end up in the pet’s stomach, which in turn will reduce the chance of the cat throwing up hairballs.
+As a major bonus for cat owners, any fur that ends up on the brush or comb will not end up in the pet’s stomach, which will reduce the chance of the cat throwing up hairballs.

 Make friends with the vacuum

 Martha Stewart suggests that people should vacuum their homes several times a week, paying extra attention to the places where pets like to hang out.
-In order to make cleaning up pet hair as quick and easy as possible, pet owners should consider buying a vacuum with a high-efficiency particulate air, or HEPA, filter.
-Most major retailers like Macy’s, Target and the online company QVC sell this type of vacuum, and the Dyson brand even features a model called “The Animal.”
+To make cleaning up pet hair as quick and easy as possible, pet owners should consider buying a vacuum with a high-efficiency particulate air, or HEPA, filter.
+Most major retailers like Macy’s, Target, and the online company QVC sell this type of vacuum, and the Dyson brand even features a model called “The Animal.”
 For wood and hard floors, pet owners can use an electrostatic mop which, unlike vacuum cleaners, will not just blow the fur around the floor.